nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Expected: Products that contains `kaya` in the name and `bread` in the category is displayed.
 Details such as the number of products found would be shown in the status message.

    4. Test case: `find`<br>
-      Expected: Error details is shown in the status message as at least one attribute needs to be specified in the command.
+      Expected: Error details is shown in the command output window as at least one attribute needs to be specified in the command.

    5. Other incorrect find commands to try: `find blabla`<br>
       Expected: Similar to previous.